LURKEN/Dkand-Go/README.txt

 fileHandler.go		The FileHandler, read and writes to clients.txt(where the clients are stored) main.go				The Main, connects server and filehandler, run this to start the server!

-On a windows machine you can rune the Compile(...).bat files to compile the project.
+On a windows machine you can run the Compile(...).bat files to compile the project.
 You need to install the Go windows runtime first though.

 Any questions?
 Ask Google.
 Or maybe maybe me.